larpchronicles/rules/chronicles-rulebook.md

 ### Tier VI

 ### Rune of Spellstrike
 > A rune designed for the caster with a martial bent, helping them focus their magical energies into a powerful strike.
-User may deliver a single spell from their Mana Pool as "Spellstrike [Spellname]".
+Character may deliver a single spell from their Mana Pool as "Spellstrike [Spellname]".
 This item is consumed on use.
 ### Rune of True Death
 > This rune is designed to inhibit the regenerative capabilities of creatures with the ability to Revive, ushering them unto their eternal rest.
 This Rune is activated as part of a Killing Blow.
 "Killing Blow 1, Killing Blow 2, Killing Blow 3, [Weapon Damage Type] Nullify Revive".
 A creature that has been subject to this rune may not be effected by any Revive abilities during their current Death count.
 This item is consumed on use.
 #### Thiefbane Rune